mzur/kirby-uniform/README.md

 This way even the same actions can be performed multiple times when a form is submitted (like sending the form data to multiple email addresses).

+## Guards

+Uniform offers several mechanisms for spam protection.
+Similar to actions, guards can be extended and combined.
+To add custom guards, create a `site/plugins/uniform-guards/uniform-guards.php` file and implement all your custom guards there.
+Take a look at the [`calc` guard](https://github.com/mzur/kirby-uniform/blob/v2.2.1/uniform/guards/calc.php) to see how to implement one.

+[See the wiki](https://github.com/mzur/kirby-contact-form/wiki#guards) for all the available guards.

 ## Actions

 Once all required fields are present and validated, the actions are performed.
 These can be completely arbitrary functions that receive the form data and action options as arguments.
 An example is the builtin `email` action.
 You can create your own action, too, of course!

 To add custom actions, create a `site/plugins/uniform-actions/uniform-actions.php` file and implement all your custom actions there.
-Take a look at the `email` action in `UniForm.php` to see how to implement one.
+Take a look at the [`email` action](https://github.com/mzur/kirby-uniform/blob/v2.2.1/uniform/actions/email.php) to see how to implement one.

 [See the wiki](https://github.com/mzur/kirby-contact-form/wiki#actions) for all the available actions.